WSO2 Puppet Modules - New Architecture and Deployment

 The Puppet module implementation of WSO2 products is more or less illustrated by the above diagram in Figure 1.
 However this is only the underlying story within it which could be common for any other Puppet module as well.

-WSO2 Puppet modules are designed and organized adaptively, supporting customizability and reducing redundancy.
+WSO2 Puppet modules are designed and organized well adaptively, supporting customizability and reducing redundancy too.

-Currently WSO2 maintains a new Puppet module organization, under a new architecture from late 2016 which is very different from the old legacy Puppet releases that were made from the WSO2 Puppet-modules repository.
-Puppet modules of each WSO2 product are in separate git repositories (and so released separately) as opposed to the old structure where all were in one (so released as a single lump).
+Please note that WSO2 is currently maintaining a new Puppet module organization, under a new architecture from late 2016 which is very different from the old legacy Puppet releases that were made from the WSO2 Puppet-modules repository.
+So now the Puppet modules of each WSO2 product are in separate git repositories (and so released separately) as opposed to the old structure where all were in one (so released as a single lump).
 The former WSO2 Puppet-modules repository has now been deprecated and all the latest product related Puppet scripts are written under the new architecture.

 If you are going to work with a certain WSO2 product (for a Puppet deployment), you may have to deal with three functional components, which are found as separate git repositories (there are releases made with them and it is better to use those releases rather than the master branch):

-Both points listed in 2 and 3 are required for a Puppet deployment of a WSO2 product.
-Puppet-base is the main controller responsible for performing many tasks and manipulating the processes.
+Both repositories mentioned in points 2 and 3 above are required for a Puppet deployment of a WSO2 product mentioned as 1.
+Simply, puppet-base is the main controller responsible for performing many tasks and manipulating the processes.
 It uses some files in puppet-common for certain tasks with the ultimate objective of deploying the related puppet product module (which acts as a real world “puppet”).
 This is illustrated in Figure 2 below.

 For example, if you are using the WSO2 API Manager Puppet modules (Release v2.1.0), it consists of three Puppet modules that are related to the WSO2 API Manager product.
 These are listed below, along with the specific product related to each module: